 How Can IoT in Agriculture and Smart Farming Help in Meeting Climate Change?

 The Internet of Things in agriculture is able to address various challenges that we are currently facing.
 It helps with:

-- subsequently decreasing climate change and save natural resources;
+- Decreasing climate change and saving natural resources;

 Monitoring of Meteorological Conditions

 Weather inevitably influences farming results.
 But it can also help to cut the necessary costs and manage the available resources, like water.
-Another example, knowing when it is going to rain helps farmers to distribute the necessary quantities of water and save some water resources, which in some areas of Earth can be scarce.
+Another example is knowing when it is going to rain, which helps farmers to distribute the necessary quantities of water and save some water resources, which in some areas of Earth can be scarce.

 IoT is extremely valuable for data gathering and monitoring for farmers to be able to address the changes and apply new approaches.
-For instance, new technologies are able to monitor the weather forecasts and how the weather might behave which can affect the farming approach.
-This will respectively influence the way farmers can timely respond and even save the crops.
+For instance, new technologies are able to monitor weather forecasts and how the weather might behave, which can affect the farming approach.
+This will respectively influence how farmers can respond and save the crops.

 IoT Sensors for Agriculture and Evidence Control

 Applying sensors and intelligent solutions is part of the smart fielding and farming industry, as well as greenhouse farming.
 The industry employs sensors’ usage for various purposes.
-We mainly use it for field/greenhouse activities planning and resources optimization.
-Sensors enable proper fertilizers usage, watering, monitoring crops for health, humidity, irrigation, and other factors.
-IoT sensors for agriculture are also able to do the mapping and topography.
+We mainly use it for field/greenhouse activities planning and resource optimization.
+Sensors enable proper fertilizers usage, watering, and monitoring of crops for health, humidity, irrigation, and other factors.
+IoT sensors for agriculture are also able to do mapping and topography.

 There is also the type of sensors that help farmers to understand the sun impact and light compensation that impacts the plants’ growth.
 There are also weather stations that, in combination with other sensors, software, and tools, help to monitor the various aspects of farming field conditions.
 All this information is later compiled in reports.
 They assist landowners, growers, and farmers in their activities.